jnfeinstein/meraki-netop/README.md

 1. `go run server.go`

 ### In production
+1. `go get github.com/tools/godep`
+  * Only need to do this once
 1. `heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git`
   * Only need to do this once
 1. `godep save` and commit changes